-To continue the example, assume that you do not want to scan any of the filesystems shown in the previous screen starting with /usr because you know that they are large filesystems and that no migrated files will ever reside in them.
-In addition, assume that no files will ever be migrated in /, that the /mnt_tmp filesystem is only used as a place to mount temporary filesystems, and that /tmp is only used for temporary files that are not migrated.
-Assume the root filesystem should be removed from the list.
+To continue the example, assume the following:

+- You do not want to scan any of the filesystems shown in the previous screen starting with /usr because you know that they are large filesystems and that no migrated files will ever reside in them - No files will ever be migrated in / - The /mnt_tmp filesystem is only used as a place to mount temporary filesystems - The /tmp filesystem is only used for temporary files that are not migrated - The / (root) filesystem should be removed from the list.
 (Sites that frequently switch root filesystems when building new systems may want to remove the root filesystem from their list.)

 If you want to exclude these filesystems, enter edit.
-This puts your screen under control of the editor defined in the VISUAL or EDITOR environment variable, (VISUAL takes precedence); if both are undefined, it uses vi(1).
+This puts your screen under control of the editor defined in the VISUAL or EDITOR environment variable, (VISUAL takes precedence); if both are undefined, it uses vi.
 You are shown a list of filesystems in alphabetical order, one per line.